BENCHMAN07/Sentiment-analysis/README.md

 * **Flask**: A lightweight web framework for Python used to build the web application.
 * **Pandas**: A powerful data analysis and manipulation library for Python.
-* **TextBlob**: A Python library for processing textual data and performing sentiment analysis.
+* **TextBlob & BERT**: A combination of TextBlob and a BERT-based approach for sentiment analysis, with BERT enhancing the sentiment detection capabilities.
 * **HTML, CSS**: Used for front-end development to create a responsive, user-friendly dashboard.

 ---